sanjibnarzary/alayaran/README.md

 Alayaran
 ========

 Alayaran PHP based open source microblogging site.
+The name is taken from a Bodo word Alayaran meaning 'The New Dawn'.

 Similarities
 ============